rkgtech/gigaspaces-sbp-jekyll/kafka-integration.markdown

 ## Download the Kafka Example

-You can download the example code from [here](/download_files/sbp/kafka-integration.tar)
+You can download the example code from [here](/download_files/sbp/kafka-integration.tar).
+UNzip into an empty folder.

-The example application is located under `<project_root>/example`.
-It demonstrates how to configure Kafka persistence and implements a simple Kafka consumer to pull data from Kafka and store in HsqlDB.
+The example located under `<project_root>/example`.
+It demonstrates how to configure Kafka persistence and implements a simple Kafka consumer pulling data from Kafka and store in HsqlDB.

 ## Running the Example
 In order to run an example, please follow the instruction below: